dacooler/Masil/README.md

 Navigation is done in **3D**!
 Physically walk to the page you want to get to!

 Ever forget your password?
-Just email us and we will send it to you!
+Just ask and we will email it to you!

 <sub>[1] Quote from Ola Eklund, co-founder of Masil</sub>

 ## Technical details

-The frontend is written exclusively in HTML, CSS and JavaScript, but the only thing Javascript is used for is the input.
+The frontend is written exclusively in HTML, CSS and JavaScript.
+Rendering is done exclusively in HTML and CSS.

-The backend is written in Python Flask and SQLAlchemy.
+The backend is written in Python with Flask and SQLAlchemy.